-1. Research the product
+1. Research the shutters

 There are various woods and milling techniques used in the manufacture of shutters, with everything from solid wood that’ll last a lifetime to cheap planks that will splinter under stress.
 Naturally, better quality materials tend to cost more, so if prices seem too good to be true, they probably are.